aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 AMIFamily dictates the default bootstrapping logic for nodes provisioned through this `EC2NodeClass` and also selects a group of recommended, latest AMIs by default.
 An `amiFamily` is only required if you don't specify a `spec.amiSelectorTerms.alias` object.
-For example, if you specify `alias: al2023@v20240625`, the `amiFamily is implicitly `al2023`.
+For example, if you specify `alias: al2023@v20240625`, the `amiFamily is implicitly `AL2023`.

-Currently, Karpenter supports `amiFamily` values `AL2`, `AL2023`, `Bottlerocket`, `Windows2019`, `Windows2022` and `Custom`.
-GPUs are only supported by default with `AL2` and `Bottlerocket`.
-The `AL2` amiFamily does not support ARM64 GPU instance types unless you specify custom [`amiSelectorTerms`]({{<ref "#specamiselectorterms" >}}).
-Default bootstrapping logic is shown below for each of the supported families.

 AMIFamily is no longer responsible for AMI discovery, only UserData generation and default BlockDeviceMappings.
-To automatically discover EKS optimized AMIs, use the new `alias` amiSelectorTerms.
+To automatically discover EKS optimized AMIs, use the new [`alias` field in amiSelectorTerms]({{< ref "#specamiselectorterms" >}}).

 Beginning with v1, Karpenter is no longer able to automatically discover Ubuntu AMIs.
 If you still want to use Ubuntu, you can set up a Custom `amiFamily` with amiSelectorTerms pinned to the latest Ubuntu AMI, referencing `amiFamily: AL2` to get the same userData configuration you received before.